Web & App Developer

 in pure PHP.

-Iron Journal is a published strength-focused fitness app for Android.
+Iron Journal is a published iOS app for strength training and progress tracking,

 A simplistic app that utilizes API services to get the weather